Family Law

 In some situations the governing documents prevent a spouse from acquiring ownership directly and instead require a valuation based buyout or other financial settlement.
 Understanding these contractual provisions early in the case is often critical to developing an effective litigation or settlement strategy.

 Advance planning sometimes addresses these issues before marriage.
 Where appropriate, business owners may consider prenuptial agreements that clarify ownership interests and protect closely held companies from later disputes.
+Working with a prenuptial agreement lawyer familiar with business valuation issues can help structure these protections properly.

 Frequently Asked Questions About Business Interests in Pennsylvania Divorce (FAQ)